Orang Kaya Indera Shahbandar: Role

 Historically, the Orang Kaya Indera Shahbandar was one of four major chiefs (Orang Besar Berempat) who wielded very wide powers in Pahang.
 They had the authority to impose taxation, and to decide all criminal and civil cases except those which involved capital punishment.
 Their power was limited only by the capacity of the monarch to restrain them, which varied according to their proximity to Pekan — the further from the court, the greater their authority.
 Their districts were subject to the ruler granting monopolies (serahan) on certain goods.

 They were obliged to appear at Pekan once a year in the month of Muharram to pay the monarch homage (menjunjung duli) and a form of tribute (banchi).
-During wartime, they were required to take to the field with men, arms and food.
+During wartime, they were required to be taken to the field with men, arms, and food.
 The installation of the monarch was incomplete unless the Orang Besar Berempat assisted.
 The Pahang constitutional theory was that the Orang Besar Berempat and, to a lesser degree, the other chiefs were the foundation upon which the monarch's authority rested.

 During the time of the Johor Empire, the four major chiefs gave allegiance to the Sultan of Johor through his viceroy, the Bendahara.
 In time, with the sovereign being a distant figure, their allegiance tended to become more a matter of loyalty to the Bendahara personally.
 This became formally sealed with the establishment of the Pahang Kingdom in the late 18th century.